-A. Inclusion and Self-Contained Classroom Settings

-- 1) Support Facilitators/Co-teachers/Dual Certified (SRC Virtual and Remote Learning Settings) - Identify the students that are on your caseload and align their Specially Designed Instruction (SDI) to the courses they are currently enrolled in. - Work collaboratively with general education teachers and self-contained teachers to assist with lesson planning; supportive teachers should ensure they are added to virtual instruction platforms to ensure awareness of the work assigned to students with ESE services; provide appropriate input for students' individual needs. - Teachers will provide information on how to provide accommodations that are on the students' IEP. - Monitor and track student progress, including IEP goals and benchmarks across all educational settings - Maintain logs of your accommodations and SDI, as well as the instructional input you have provided the general education teacher in the development of instructional lessons. - In the event a specific accommodation or service cannot be provided document why it could not be provided and maintain logs with this information. - Review and update IEPs upon notification from ESE School Liaison; data should be entered for goals, benchmarks, Present Levels, and accommodations; will develop the IEP with current strengths and needs as well as plans for services for future year. - Establish method of communication with student (if appropriate) and parent/guardian; Verify how students are performing in the educational setting as well as immediate concerns to assist families. - Continue to follow District ESE procedures (IEP-related obligations, Quarterly Progress Reports-Status of Goals). - Reach out to direct/related service providers as well as school and District support with any questions and/or concerns. - The program facilitator will provide resources for teachers on how to provide accommodations for brink and mortar, as well as virtual educational settings for ESE students.
+6.2091 Virtual Instructional Support for Students with Disabilities Responsibilities for Instructional Staff

+1) Support Facilitators/Co-teachers/Dual ertified (SRC Virtual and Remote Learning Settings)

+• Identify the students that are on your caseload and align their Specially Designed Instruction (SDI) to the courses they are currently enrolled in.

+• Work collaboratively with general education teachers and self-contained teachers to assist with lesson planning; supportive teachers should ensure they are added to virtual instruction platforms to ensure awareness of the work assigned to students with ESE services; provide appropriate input for students' individual needs.

+• Teachers will provide information on how to provide accommodations that are on the students' IEP.

+• Monitor and track student progress, including IEP goals and benchmarks across all educational settings.

+• Maintain logs of your accommodations and SDI, as well as the instructional input you have provided the general education teacher in the development of instructional lessons.

+• In the event a specific accommodation or service cannot be provided document why it could not be provided and maintain logs with this information.

+• Review and update IEPs upon notification from ESE School Liaison; data should be entered for goals, benchmarks, Present Levels, and accommodations; will develop the IEP with current strengths and needs as well as plans for services for future year.

+• Establish method of communication with student (if appropriate) and parent/guardian; Verify how students are performing in the educational setting as well as immediate concerns to assist families.

+• Continue to follow District ESE procedures (IEP-related obligations, Quarterly Progress Reports-Status of Goals).

+• Reach out to direct/related service providers as well as school and District support with any questions and/or concerns.

+• The program facilitator will provide resources for teachers on how to provide accommodations for brink and mortar, as well as virtual educational settings for ESE students.

+6.210 ESE: Extended School Year (ESY) Services